onflowser/flowser/frontend/README.md

 This issue is also described in [this StackOverflow post](https://stackoverflow.com/questions/72553650/how-to-get-node-sqlite3-working-on-mac-m1#answer-72571188).
 The solution for now is to manually build the correct `sqlite3` bindings on M1, with `yarn run install:m1` command.

+## Running

+To start the electron app in development, use `yarn run start:desktop` command.

+For production, you'll need to package the app with `yarn run build:desktop` command.
+Note that this was only tested on MacOS (M1).

+> If you want to run the production app and see the STDOUT log output, you need to run the executable directly.
+> E.g. `./app/release/build/mac-arm64/Flowser.app/Contents/MacOS/Flowser`

 ### Automatic tasks